Gokilp/Java-_Dsa_-Notes/oops/objectorieneetdprogramming.md

 }
 ```

-## Memory Allociatiom New Key Word
+## Memory Allociation  New Key Word

 - New word also an Objects and stored in Heap Memory
 - Heap mermory Object point to another Reference Variable